-The Family Advocacy Program provides clinical assessment, treatment and services for military members and their families involved in incidents of domestic abuse.
+The Family Advocacy Program, or FAP, provides clinical assessment, treatment and services for military members and their families involved in allegations of domestic abuse and child abuse.

 Domestic abuse can be defined as a pattern of behavior in any relationship that is used to gain or maintain power and control over an intimate partner.